Why Royal Dornoch is One of the Best Golf Courses in the World

 I’ve talked in the past about how I really like elevated greens with bunkers guarding it.
 A few notable holes I can think of with this feature are #12 on the Nicklaus Course at Pronghorn, #13 at The Bull at Pinehurst Farms, and #17 at The Golf Club at Black Rock – it’s pretty clear where some of that inspiration came from. #17 at Dornoch also has a similar feature.

-What you don’t necessarily see on the approach are the two putt bunkers guarding the green on the left on top of the plateau.
+What you don’t necessarily see on the approach are the two pot bunkers guarding the green on the left on top of the plateau.

 Hole 6 (Par 3, 156 yards)

-I got to hole 6 and turned to Dan and said – “now this is a cool hole.”
+I got to the tee box on hole 6 and turned to Dan and said – “now this is a cool hole.”

 It’s basically built into the side of a giant gorse covered dune, and is protected on the left by the gorse and 3 bunkers, while if you go too far right you’re falling down a steep slope, where up and down is going to be extremely tricky.